gargum/ESP-BLE-HID/README.md

 All development and testing is done on boards *without* the ability to act as USB hosts such as the ESP32-C3 Super Mini.

-*Please note that pairing with the newly flashed device for the very first time can take up to 30 seconds as the ESP32 initializes and saves the security configs.*

 ## Features

 | CORE FEATURES                   | EXTENDED FUNCTIONS                                                  | QOL & ADVANCED FUNCTIONS                                                                                |